-Our own core values and stakeholder dialogue prompted Van Lanschot Kempen in 2009 to become a signatory to three international sets of corporate social responsibility principles, committing us to incorporate key environmental, social and governance (ESG) themes – human rights, labour standards, environment, anti-corruption – in our company processes and also to engage our stakeholders on these themes where possible and pertinent.
+Our own core values and stakeholder dialogue prompted Van Lanschot Kempen to become a signatory to five international sets of corporate social responsibility principles, committing us to incorporate key environmental, social and governance (ESG) themes – human rights, labour standards, environment, anti-corruption – in our company processes and also to engage our stakeholders on these themes where possible and pertinent.

 A brief summary of the principles and guidelines we have committed to: